-Malawi’s Ten Priority Tourism Projects
+Malawi’s ten Priority Tourism Investment projects

-The Ministry of Tourism, with support from the Africa Development Bank, has developed a 20-year Malawi Tourism Development Master Plan.
+The Ministry of Tourism, with support from the Africa Development Bank, has developed a 20-year Malawi Tourism Investment Master Plan.
 The tourism master plan identifies 103 tourism and infrastructure projects, the implementation of which will lead to the promotion and growth of the tourism sector in Malawi.
 This will in turn result in economic growth and job creation.

 *A summary of all 103 projects can be read here.